leojavier/simpleAPI/README.md

 }]
 ```

-To return an specific item:
+To return a specific item:
 ```sh
 http://localhost:9001/as_save_fb_event/id
 ```